DG2RDD/eControls-BMS-Functions-for-Arduino/README.md

 # eControls-BMS
 Arduino functions library for BMS and industrial controls

 Have you ever been trying to write a PID in Arduino code from scratch ?
 Did your arduino learn how to fly in the process ?

 OK, just keep a stiff upper lip and have a look at this repo.
-My pals and myself have been using these controls functions for a bit more than a quarter of a century (Yeah, call me a dinosaur if you want, I'll manage, but just keep in mind I was probably coding when you were'nt even planned as a part of Life, the Universe, and Whatever else).
+My pals and myself have been using these controls functions for a bit more than a quarter of a century (Yeah, call me a dinosaur if you want, I'll manage, but just keep in mind I was probably coding back when you were'nt even planned as a part of Life, the Universe, and Whatever else).

-What's in there, now, old relative ?
+So what's in there, now, aged relative ?
 A bunch of C functions originally developped in a C-like proprietary environment, that I have been translating to Arduino C recently.
 In fact, we are currently using them in an industrial version of Arduino called Industruino, but you may use most of them in a regular Arduino.
 Hardware compatibility is listed in every function header comment block in the .cpp file.
 These, once combined, will help you to quickly create complex controls applications where the volume of the control code you will have to write will be reduced to a minimum.

 The initial letter of every function relates it to one of 4 families :
 - "C" functions are mainly dedicated to direct on/off control of equipments
 - "R" functions are dedicated to PID control and peripherals of the PID loop
 - "S" functions are dedicated to system information or calculation
 - "T" are analog or boolean calculation functions.
-In fact this family is some kind of a bag of controls tricks Among the recurrent problems in controls, overriding the action of a function and returning it to standard operation is quite something.
+In fact this family is some kind of a bag of controls tricks

+Among the recurrent problems in controls, overriding the action of a function and returning it to standard operation is quite something.
 All these functions are at least partly compatible with what I call SOF for "Standard Override Format".
 You will find most of them can be overridden through an integer value called CFG in every arguments list :
 - CFG at -1 means action to Off or 0